The Best Breweries, Brew Pubs and Craft Beer Bars in Toronto (Updated 2025)

 img_20150615_211906

-While they may not have the largest number of taps in the city (I have a feeling The Craft takes that crown) they are easily the best curated list of craft beers.
+While they may not have the largest number of taps in the city, they are easily the best curated list of craft beers.

 WVRST